Learn more about Shades Below, my writing, and what’s coming next!

 The companion novels are just that: the stories of some of the louder secondary characters.
 But that’s not all they are.
 In telling some of these other stories, the main story of SB is also enhanced and fleshed-out.
 That’s why they’re written in between the books of the main series.

-Hopefully the end result won’t be as confusing as it sounds!
+Hopefully the end result won’t be too confusing!
 If you ever find yourself having trouble, please refer to the reading order.

 How are the companion novels different?